1. Home>

 Want to explore other verb conjugations?

-Why not check out Ofrecer – to offer or see the complete list of verbs here.
+Why not check out Ofrecer – to offer, to give, to put on or see the complete list of verbs here.

 Back to top